Great things happen when your professional aspirations meet our educational inspiration.

 At Neumann University, Franciscan values and traditions are linked to a strong liberal arts and professional education.
 Graduates of the advanced Nursing programs will have the knowledge, skills, and attitudes required for competent, ethical, professional practice: for lifelong development of that practice, for advanced study in nursing, and for fulfillment of professional and societal responsibilities.

-We hope you'll inquire more about the advanced Nursing programs at Neumann University and let us help you make an informed decision regarding your future as a nursing leader.
+We hope you'll visit our website to learn more about the advanced Nursing programs at Neumann University and let us help you make an informed decision regarding your future as a nursing leader.